|

 With peoples concerns for the environment when adding toilet chemicals some are opting for home brew (Nappy Soaker or a brew of Ammonia, Borax & Disinfectant) whilst others are choosing to use a device called the

 SOG from Aussietraveller © that promises to treat your black waste using just fresh air.
 These approaches are all well and good but I am a sceptic and will continue to use what I know works for me (Aquachem Premium Blue©) but I have decided that powered ventilation to the cassette is a good idea and basically can do no harm only good.
 This will guarantee that there will NEVER EVER be any toilet odour in your RV en-suite.
 I chose to go the DIY path for a couple of reasons, one I can't justify the high price of the commercial unit and two its always better to have done something yourself and have it work better than the store bought.
 There are a couple of differences with my approach to this.
 I decided that the toilet enclosure was basically airtight (or can be made so) and therefore all I needed was to add a 40mm hi-flow computer fan to the door and it would provide negative pressure in the toilet compartment and modified a spare lid to allow the air to escape from the cassette unimpeded by any flexible hose, These fans perform badly when asked to pump air thru a hose less than their diameter so ditching the whole hose concept made sense.
 This turned out extra good and there is a good flow down the toilet and out the vent when the slide is opened.
-After testing I also decided that there was no need for a microswitch on the slide and no problem running the fan 24/7 after all these fans are run non stop in computer servers and the current draw is miniscule.
-This definitely always keeps any smell outside the van.
-As well as this I fitted a 47 ohm half watt resistor in series with the fan to lower its speed and make it virtually silent.
-This has been extremely successful and you can barely hear it either inside or out.
-There also seems to be no smell whatsoever even with your nose right next to the vent showing the charcoal filter is doing its job.
-This all cost around $40 for the fan, resistor, vent cover, junction box, filter mat and the spare cassette cap and can be done in an hour. |
+I fitted a microswitch on the slide actuator to operate the fan whilst the slide is open and the toilet being used.
+This should keep any smell outside the van.
+This all cost around $45 for the fan, microswitch, vent cover, junction box, filter mat and the spare cassette cap and can be done in an hour or so.
+Author's Conclusions after 6 months use Having done this mod I decided to give a full test without chemical for a few weeks, and yes you can do without it and there will be no smell indoors BUT be aware that the addition of air to a cassette of sewerage WILL NOT treat it and wont make it smell any better when you empty it.
+Also to really use this system you need to be camped out on your own as there is a fair aroma when the slide is open and someone is using the throne.
+Also if you are unlucky that aroma will re-enter your home via a downwind window.
+Yuck!
+It would NEVER be an option for me in a caravan park if you want the neighbours to speak with you again.
+My advice, in the bush sure use the system but in the real world get yourself some Aquachem Premium Blue and turn it off.
+Note, when travelling replace the vented cap with the standard unless you want a mess to clean up! |

 ![]() |